 Initially, I shot solo with one video camera and the large and heavy broadcast tripod I mentioned earlier.
 I shot everything from on the tripod and often interrupted the action to ask the subject to repeat a move or act out a motion.
 This was the standard way to shoot weddings back then.
 No one had heard of a discreet, unobtrusive wedding videographer at this point in time.

 As time moved on I was the first in my local area to introduce a second camera, then a third.
 I soon found myself shooting with three cameras and three massive tripods, as a solo shooter this was very hard work.
 So I enlisted some help.
-The team grew larger and our capacity to carry more increased, so I added more equipment to the kit inventory; a Steadicam, a camera jib, a tripod dolly, broadcast size camera slider, mains powered halogen lights, mic stands…. the list goes on and on.
-The kit took longer and longer to set up, and we battled with equipment failures on many occasion due to the complexity of the equipment.
+The team grew larger and our capacity to carry more increased, so I added more equipment to the kit inventory; a Steadicam, a camera jib, a tripod dolly, broadcast size camera slider, mains powered halogen lights, mic stand …. the list goes on and on.
+The kit took longer and longer to set up, and we battled with equipment failures on many occasions due to the complexity of the equipment.
 It was not just the equipment that was causing us problems, our bodies began to suffer from the physical effort of lugging all this equipment around, with bad backs abound for us all.
 The results we got using the directed shooting approach, multi-person crew and extensive kit list were good for the time.
 However, the amount of energy both physical and mental required, week in week out, took its toll on us all.
 Something had to change!
 I needed a different way of shooting weddings.

 The first ‘Aha’ moment that occurred to me, was on a wedding shoot, where I was working as part of a four-man crew.
 This crew had been assembled by a collogue of mine in order to shoot a high-end wedding in London.
 We rolled up to this very well to do wedding venue, mob handed, all dressed in matching blacks and with enough kit to sink a battleship.
 It took us three trips to the car to bring all the equipment into the venue.
 The lead videographers style leaned heavily on directing the day, and on many occasion, he interrupted the flow of events to have them redone in a manner to his liking.
 Needless to say, our coverage of the event was far from discreet or low key.